Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 #### Site Owner would like to:
 - restrict access to non-registered users
 - control users posts and comments for inappropriate use of the site.
-I have decided not to put in approval by superuser for adding posts and adding comments but instead put terms and conditions of use by the user ****
+I have decided not to put in approval by superuser for adding posts and adding comments but instead have put a warning that the site admin will remove anything that is not in keeping with the sites ethos.

 ### Agile Development Tool